When Washington Hospital opened in 1958, it served a community of 18,000

 of space and eight examination rooms.

-The second phase, which is currently under construction, includes the Morris
+The second phase, which was completed with the opening of the Morris Hyman

-Emergency Room and Critical Care Units.
-Key highlights about the project
+Department and Critical Care.
+Key highlights about the building are as follows:

-and third including 44,250 SF of shell space for future build out.
-It
+and third including 44,250 square foot of shell space for future build-out.

-increases the size of several presently undersized departments and adds
+The Pavilion increased the size of several undersized departments and

-- The ground floor houses building support mechanical, electrical and IT
+- The Pavilion’s ground floor houses building support mechanical, electrical

 kitchen, materials management, and storage.
 The adjacent Central Utility